neoxic/ATmega-RC-Dual-Motor-Driver/README.md

 * If iBUS is used, RC-to-RX channel mapping can be configured using the IBUS_CHx values.

-* Internal clock source trimming may be necessary for correct RC signal sampling by tuning the CLK_TRIM value.
-To check accuracy, build in debug mode (uncomment the corresponding _#define_ in _src/config.h_), install the firmware, connect your console to pin D3 (UART_TX) at 115200 baud, make sure the control sticks are properly adjusted and are in the middle position, and check that CHx values are as close to 1500 as possible.
-If they are higher, the clock is too fast (increase CLK_TRIM).
-If they are lower, the clock is too slow (decrease CLK_TRIM).
-Don't forget to disable debug mode, rebuild and reinstall.
-A more robust approach would be to use an external clock source (if present) by programming the corresponding fuse bits.
-Alternatively, a FlySky receiver can be connected via iBUS.

 To build, run (with your own MCU):